emustudio/emuStudio/README.markdown

 ------------

 The easiest way how to install the plug-in is to use whole emuStudio distribution release.
 This plug-in is included in each release and it will be included in the future as well.
-However, if you want to install a snapshot version, follow this rule:
+However, if you still want to install a snapshot version, follow this rule:

 **Put the compiled jar file into subdirectory of emuStudio called `mem`**.